Is Lent Biblical? Where is Lent in the Bible?

 Thankfully, as I’ve shared these posts, most people have been super supportive and genuinely interested in learning more about what everyone believes and why, and that’s great!

-I get emails asking questions like, “Where is Lent in the Bible?”
-“Is Lent Biblical?” or “What does the Bible say about Lent?”
+Occasionally, however, I’ll get concerned emails asking questions such as, “Where is Lent in the Bible?”
+“Is Lent Biblical?” or “What does the Bible say about Lent?” from well-meaning Christians who might have learned some Catholic myths and misconceptions along the way.
+And that’s great too!

 What is Lent?